howtographql/howtographql/content/frontend/react-apollo/8-subscriptions.md

 <Instruction>

-Now create a new link that represents the WebSocket connection, use `split` for proper "routing" of the requests and update the constructor call of `ApolloClient`:
+Now create a new `WebSocketLink` that represents the WebSocket connection.
+Use `split` for proper "routing" of the requests and update the constructor call of `ApolloClient` like so:

 ```js(path=".../hackernews-react-apollo/src/index.js")
 const wsLink = new WebSocketLink({